Lawyers want accountability for Sebastian Co. inmate death

 Sheriff Runion said his staff provided nourishment to Price.

-“Let me make one point for a clear, jail staff gave this inmate plenty of food and water every single day.
+“Let me make one point clear, jail staff gave this inmate plenty of food and water every single day.
 Jail medical staff were in regular contact with him,” said Sheriff Runion.
-“As evidence he was severely mentally ill, sometimes he ate the Styrofoam tray instead of the food that was on it.”
+“As evidence, he was severely mentally ill, sometimes he ate the Styrofoam tray instead of the food that was on it.”

 “The autopsy said the inmate died with COVID-19,” he said.
 “All of us want to know more about what other factors may have led to his tragic death.”